-- Sync your watch with Suunto app before you go swimming to optimize your GPS with the latest satellite orbit data. - After you select an openwater swimming sport mode and a GPS signal is acquired, wait at least three minutes before starting your swim.
+- Sync your watch with your online account before you go swimming to optimize your GPS with the latest satellite orbit data. - After you select an openwater swimming sport mode and a GPS signal is acquired, wait at least three minutes before starting your swim.
 This gives the GPS time to establish strong positioning.